27 Easy Vegan Desserts

 These delicious no-bake brownies have the perfect chocolate flavour, the perfect chocolate texture and are loaded with nutrition.
-All you need to make them is dates, hemp seeds, walnuts, cacao powder and a food processor.
+All you need to make them is dates, walnuts, cocoa powder and chocolate chips!

 - Simple Chocolate Vegan Pudding from Simple Vegan Blog made with rice milk, cocoa powder, maple syrup, banana and avocado.
 So easy to make and it looks incredible!
 Get the recipe.

 - Avocado Chocolate Mousse from Chocolate Covered Katie made with avocado, chocolate chips or cocoa powder, sweetener of choice and dairy-free milk.
 Get the recipe.